SHAREHOLDER NOTICE: Halper Sad - GuruFocus.com

-NEW YORK, Aug.
-31, 2022 /PRNewswire/ -- Halper Sadeh LLP, an investor rights law firm, is investigating the following companies for potential violations of the federal securities laws and/or breaches of fiduciary duties to shareholders relating to:
+NEW YORK, Sept.
+01, 2022 (GLOBE NEWSWIRE) -- Halper Sadeh LLP, an investor rights law firm, is investigating the following companies for potential violations of the federal securities laws and/or breaches of fiduciary duties to shareholders relating to:

-ChemoCentryx, Inc. (NASDAQ: CCXI)'s sale to Amgen Inc. for $52.00 per share in cash.
-If you are a ChemoCentryx shareholder, click here to learn more about your rights and options.
+Hanger, Inc. (: HNGR)’s sale to Patient Square Capital for $18.75 in cash per share.
+If you are a Hanger shareholder, click here to learn more about your rights and options.

-Hill International, Inc. (NYSE: HIL)'s sale to Global Infrastructure Solutions Inc. for $2.85 per share.
-If you are a Hill shareholder, click here to learn more about your rights and options.
+BBQ Holdings, Inc. ( BBQ)’s sale to MTY Food Group Inc. for $17.25 per share.
+If you are a BBQ shareholder, click here to learn more about your rights and options.

-Computer Services, Inc. (OTCQX: CSVI)'s sale to Centerbridge Partners, L.P. and Bridgeport Partners for $58.00 per share.
-If you are a Computer Services shareholder, click here to learn more about your rights and options.
+Gemini Therapeutics, Inc. ( GMTX)’s merger with Disc Medicine, Inc. Pre-merger Gemini shareholders are expected to own approximately 28% of the combined company.
+If you are a Gemini shareholder, click here to learn more about your rights and options.

-Aerie Pharmaceuticals, Inc. (NASDAQ: AERI)'s sale to Alcon for $15.25 per share.
-If you are an Aerie shareholder, click here to learn more about your rights and options.

-Halper Sadeh LLP may seek increased consideration for shareholders, additional disclosures and information concerning the proposed transaction, or other relief and benefits on behalf of shareholders.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email [email protected] or [email protected].